silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 ```

 > [!CAUTION]
-> Make sure that after modifying the `routes.yml` file you clear your Silverstripe CMS caches using `?flush=1`.
+> Make sure that after modifying the `routes.yml` file you clear your Silverstripe CMS caches using `?flush=1` or the `--flush` CLI flag.

 For more information about creating custom routes, see the [Routing](routing) documentation.